-Create a reference data set for your Time Series Insights environment using the Azure portal
+Create a reference data set for your Azure Time Series Insights Gen1 environment using the Azure portal

 This article describes how to add a reference data set to your Azure Time Series Insights environment.
 Reference data is useful to join to your source data to augment the values.

 Reference data is not joined retroactively.
-This means that only current and future ingress data is matched and joined to the reference date set, once it has been configured and uploaded.
+Thus, only current and future ingress data is matched and joined to the reference date set, once it has been configured and uploaded.

 Add a reference data set